Car charging

 65/100*61.7=40.1

-Once the charger is switched to true and your EV Max charge (target SOC) % is higher than the kWh currently in the car, Predbat will plan and charge the EV with the kW that are needed to reach the EV target SOC.
+Once the charger is switched to true and your Car Max charge (target SoC) % is higher than the kWh currently in the car, Predbat will plan and charge the car with the kW that are needed to reach the target SoC.